AnukritiSinghh/image_based_visual_servoing/README.md

 Usually, this is a hidden folder in your 'home' directory, named '.gazebo'.
 Paste the 'marker0' folder inside '.gazebo/models/'.
 In your Gazebo, you'll now be able to 'insert' marker0, check the insert pane!

 The 'qr.world' file available in 'world' folder contains a Gazebo world with a pattern containing 5 dots.
+Copy this world file in your turtlebot3 folder.

 ## Process